HoangLong248/golang-beginner-course/README.md

 ### More Use Cases for Functions
 - Group logic that belongs together.
 - Reuse logic and so reducing duplication of code.

+## Packages in Go
+- Go programs are organized into packages
+- A package is **a collection of Go files**

+### Scope: Package level
+- Again: Variables and Functions defined outside any function, can be accessed in all other files **within the same package**

+### Multiple Packages in your app
+- Organize your app
+- logically group your code.

+### Exporting a variable
+- Make it available for all packages in the app
+- **Capitalize first letter**